Why are students now required to earn a Mastery Experience (ME) credit?

 Students who earn the ME credit in a qualifying course will be informed of due dates by the teacher of the course.
 Students enrolled in a first semester course will have a due date on or around the second week of December.
 Students in a second semester or year long course will have a due date on or around the first week of May.

-When do students learn about the mastery credit and the two pathways?
+- When do students learn about the mastery credit and the three pathways?

 Great question!
 Freshman will learn about the Mastery Experience credit during the Community Block, Freshman Advisory, and Freshman Class Meetings.
 Students can also reference the Mastery Experience Overview here.